Parental benefits in Finland

 Are you moving to Finland from another Nordic country?

-If you are expecting a child and you move to Finland before the other Nordic country has started paying parental allowances, you can apply for parental allowances from Kela in Finland if you are considered to have moved to Finland permanently or if you are covered by Finnish social security based on your work.
+If you are expecting a child and you move to Finland before the other Nordic country has started paying parental benefits, you can apply for parental benefits from Kela in Finland.
+You may be entitled to benefit if you are considered to have moved to Finland permanently or if you work in Finland.

-If the child’s expected due date was on or after 4 September 2022, the other parent in Finland is entitled to parental leave even if the other parent is getting parental benefit from another Nordic country.
+One parent is entitled to parental leave in Finland even if the other parent is getting parental benefit from another Nordic country.
 Then the parent can get all 320 days of parental allowance from Finland on condition that the parent does not work in another country.

 If you move, inform Kela and the corresponding authority in your country of departure.